In the business world, the termination of an employee is a common occurrence.

 While layoffs can be permanent, as you’d see in the case of a relocation or merger, that isn’t always the case.

-Sometimes, these layoffs are temporary in nature because it’s been determined that business will increase again within a specific period of time, so the company wants staff available to return to work as soon as possible.
+Sometimes, these layoffs are temporary in nature because data and forecasting have determined that demand will increase again within a specific period of time, so the company wants staff available to return to work as soon as possible.

 This is common if the layoff takes place due to a seasonal lull in business activity.

-When layoffs take place, a termination letter will be useful in explaining the official reason for the layoff and for providing any relevant information about when work might resume.
+When layoffs occur, a termination letter will be useful in explaining the official reason for the layoff and for providing any relevant information about when work might resume.